thpar/diffany/manual.md

 [2]: http://bioinformatics.psb.ugent.be/supplementary_data/solan/diffany/

 ## Example networks ####
 There are two small examples included in the app.
-These can be loaded from the menu: Apps -> Diffany -> Examples Clicking one of the examples will create a new Cytoscape collection with the example networks in it.
+These can be loaded from the menu: Apps -> Diffany -> Examples.
+Clicking one of the examples will create a new Cytoscape collection with the example networks in it.

 The Diffany tab in the side panel will now show the newly added collection(s).
 Select one of the collections to get a list of its networks.